SpenceKonde/megaTinyCore/README.md

 #### [Taking over TCA0](https://github.com/SpenceKonde/megaTinyCore/blob/master/megaavr/extras/TakingOverTCA0.md)

 #### PWM on TCD0 pins (PIN_PC0 and PIN_PC1 - 10,11 on x16, 12,13 on x17)
 The 3216, 1616, 816, 416, and the 3217, 1617 and 817 have two additional PWM pins driven by Timer D (PC0 and PC1 - pins 10 and 11 on x16, 12 and 13 on x17).
 Timer D is an async timer, and the outputs can't be enabled or disabled without briefly stopping the timer.
 This results in a brief glitch on the other PWM pin (if it is currently outputting PWM), and doing so requires slightly longer - though the duration of this glitch is under 1 us.
 If TCD is used as the millis timer - which is the default on any part that has a type D timer (in order to keep the timers that are more readily repurposed available - TCD0 is not an easy peripheral to work with), this will result in millis losing a very small amount of time (under 1 us) every time PWM is turned on or off on a TCD pin.
-Since

 As of 2.2.0, analogWrite of 0 or 255 on a TCD-driven PWM pin does not disconnect the pin from the timer - instead it results in a constant HIGH or LOW output without disconnecting the timer(use digitalWrite() for that).
 This means that analogWrite(PIN_PC0 or PC1, 0) can be used to connect the timer to the pin without outputting PWM (yet) - doing this on both pins prior to setting any other duty cycles would allow one to ensure that no glitch of any sort occurs on the other TCD0 pin when the second pin is connected to it.
 Only digitalWrite() will disconnect the timer from the pin.
 When outputting a HIGH in this way, the pin is "inverted"; this means that digitalRead() on it will return 0, not 1 (if you're digitalRead'ing a pin, which you have set to output a constant HIGH, using analogWrite, and it's one of those two pins, it will read LOW - however, if you are using digitalRead() on a pin that you've set to output a constant value, you may be doing something wrong in general.

 There is a benefit of having an async timer, however: megaTinyCore configures it to use the unprescaled internal oscillator as it's clock source.
-This means that while there is a difference in PWM frequency between 16-MHz derived and 20-MHz derived clocks, there is no change in frequency for different system clock speeds!
-The exception to this is when TCD0 is used as the millis/micros timing source at 1 MHz - running at full speed there resulted in spending an unreasonable fraction of runtime in the millis ISR.
+This means that while there is a difference in PWM frequency between 16-MHz derived and 20-MHz derived clocks, there is no change in frequency for different system clock speeds for the TCD-controlled pins (the TCA-controlled pins will ) The exception to this is when TCD0 is used as the millis/micros timing source at 1 MHz - running at full speed there resulted in spending an unreasonable fraction of runtime in the millis ISR (tens of percent of the time.

 On some versions of megaTinyCore prior to 2.2.0, PWM on the TCD0 pins was entirely broken.